-I'd like to open my remarks by congratulating all those who have promoted and launched the International Centre for the Study of Radicalisation and Political Violence.

-There is absolutely no question in my mind that the world needed this.

-The greater understanding we have of why a person chooses to travel down this dark road, from political activism to setting a bomb off somewhere, the better we will be able to defuse the phenomenon of radicalisation.
-The better we will be able to design strategies to effectively counter it.
-And the more effective our efforts will be as we focus on root causes rather than symptoms.
+- 08:15 I'd like to open my remarks by congratulating all those who have promoted and launched this International Centre for the Study of Radicalisation and Political Violence. - O8:25 There is absolutely no question in my mind that the world needed this.
+The greater understanding that we have of the reasons a person chooses to travel down this dark road, from political activism to setting a bomb off somewhere, the better we will be able to design strategies to effectively counter it and the more effective will be our efforts as we focus on root causes rather than the symptoms.

-GENERAL CONTEXT
+08:55 GENERAL CONTEXT

-All of us here today understand that the persistence of radicalisation and political violence is one of the most important challenges facing democratic nations in the twenty-first century.
+All of us here understand that the persistence of radicalisation and political violence is one of the most important challenges facing democratic nations in the 21st century.
 Violence affects state capacity to protect the rights of citizens.
 It can curtail democracy and seriously affect democratic participation.
 And it forces the investment of resources to fight violence at the expense of other, more pressing social and economic needs.
 It is therefore vital to understand the root causes of political violence, the factors that enable its continuation, and the strategies required to defeat its various forms.

-TYPES OF POLITICAL VIOLENCE
+09:29 TYPES OF POLITICAL VIOLENCE

 Let's begin by differentiating between the various manifestations of radicalisation and uses of violence in order to obtain a more precise picture that will allow us to properly examine the different phenomena.
 Some analysts argue that violence used for the purpose of imposing political objectives has three modes:

-- 1. Violent actions by masses or sectors - 2.
-Organized and sustained actions against institutions - 3.
-Terrorism - Violent political action by a sector or sectors of a given society can be seen here in the developed countries in the anti-globalisation movement, which has led to violent face-offs with authorities.
-It is now common for G8 meetings to be preceded and accompanied by manifestations that have degenerated into disturbances and the destruction of public property.
+- 1. Violent actions by masses or sectors

+- 2. Organized and sustained actions against institutions

+- 3. Terrorism

+• Violent political action by a sector or sectors of a given society can be seen here in the developed countries in the anti-globalisation movement, which has led to violent face-offs with authorities.
+It's common for G8 meetings to be preceded by manifestations that have degenerated into disturbances and the destruction of public property.